priyanshugupta717/pg/README.md

 To use this repository, simply fork or clone it to your own GitHub account.
 You can then edit the HTML files to create your own website.

 Credits
-This website was created by Karan Thakur.
+This website was created by priyanshu gupta

 Feedback
 If you have any feedback or suggestions, feel free to create an issue on this repository or contact me directly .